What is a HELOC?

 Also, HELOC’s can be paid down or off completely at any time, without penalty – this makes it a great product for clients who have the ability to make regular extra payments or have short term plans to pay their mortgage off entirely.

-Lastly, HELOC’s are great tools for investing, particularly when they are used as part of the Smith Manoeuvre.
+A HELOC is great tools for investing, particularly when they are used as part of the Smith Manoeuvre.

 Typically, you are only required to make interest payments each month on the loan, so when a HELOC is the first and only mortgage against your home, there is a risk that the loan may never actually be paid off.
 There are however, several HELOC products available that can be divided into various types of loans including a traditional type of mortgage that requires both principle and interest payments.